mirunaish/cat-chat/README.md

 * Factors such as internet speed can cause significant delays between recording on one device and playing on the other.

-* ConnectActivity layout breaks when the keyboard is opened

 ## Resources / dependencies
 * https://myip.dnsomatic.com/ for getting device IP address